typelevel/Laika/docs/parser.md

 process.
 It adds a few utility parsers like `eol` (end-of-line), `blankLine` or `restOfLine`.
 See the [Scaladoc][block-scaladoc] for details on those.

-If you mix in this trait you have to implement the two abstract parsers:
+If you mix in this trait you have to implement the three abstract parsers:

     def topLevelBlock: Parser[Block]

     def nestedBlock: Parser[Block]

+    def nonRecursiveBlock: Parser[Block]

 This can be a parser build as a list of choices.
 In contrast to the inline parsers the performance impact is less of a concern here.
 The names should be self-explanatory.
-Depending on the concrete markup language specification these two parsers may be identical, if each block type is allowed as a top-level or nested block.
+Depending on the concrete markup language specification the first two parsers may be identical, if each block type is allowed as a top-level or nested block.

+The third one is rarely ever used, it exists as a safeguard agains malicious input.
+If a certain (configurable) nest level has been reached, only block elements that do not potentially contain further nested blocks are considered for subsequent parsing.

 Like `Span`, `Block` is a sub-trait of `Element`, the base class for all node types.
 Examples for case classes mixing in `Block` are `Paragraph`, `CodeBlock` or `OrderedList`.

-Finally this trait provides an (entirely optional) convenience method for creating a typical block parser.
-This is the signature:
+Finally this trait provides (entirely optional) convenience methods for creating a typical block parser.
+This is the signature of the first one:

     def block (firstLinePrefix: Parser[Any],
                linePrefix: Parser[Any],